 Then there are microbuses.
-These are smaller, faster and more expensive than chicken buses.
-They leave only when they’re completely full and behave much the same as chicken buses, but in miniature.
+These are smaller, faster, and more expensive than chicken buses.
+They leave only when they’re completely full and behave much the same as the chicken buses but in micro-form.

-If you’re after more comfort and more SAFETY, then there are privately owned minibuses.
+If you’re after more comfort and safety while travelling around Nicaragua, then opt for privately-owned minibuses.
 These are pretty luxurious compared to everything else – air-conditioned, pre-arranged through your hostel, and is more often a gringo-only experience.
-They’re less authentic, but, then again, these can be a good way to meet other travelers.

 Is the food in Nicaragua safe?